leocesar3dofficial/Note-taking/ERP/Introduction.md

 ## Implementation process

 - Business case development.
     - Identify the business’s challenges, or pain points.
+    - Project sponsorship and ownership from the organization's leaders.
-- Package selection.
+- Package selection or development.
+    - Form a dedicated team.
+    - IT infrastructure assessment.
+    - Installation.
+    - Configuration.
+    - Customization.
+        - Data analysis.
+            - Reports.
+            - Queries.
+            - Alerts.
+            - Dashboards.
+        - Interfaces and forms.
+        - Data migration through ETL (extract, transform, load) conversion.
+        - Enhancements through system's exits.
+            - Use of system's scripting language.
+        - Modifications of the original codebase.
+            - Higher risk and costs.
+            - Difficult to integrate and interface with other systems.
+            - The ERP vendor typically does not support custom code.
+            - Use of third-party software (bolt-on).
 - Business process analysis.
 - Project management.
 - Testing.